 A home visit can be helpful for new pet owners as staff from the rehoming centre can provide tips and advice on caring for your new cat.

-You'll need to pay a fee to adopt a cat.
+In most circumstances, you'll need to pay a fee to adopt a cat.
 How much it'll cost depends on the organisation.
+Even if you’re adopting a stray cat, you’ll still need to pay for medical check-ups, vaccines, and other potential procedures down the line.

 Adoption fees help pay for the care of animals during their time spent at a rehoming centre.
 Even smaller animal charities can rack up thousands of pounds of vet fees every month for the cats in their care.